 The Chiang Mai Highlands golf course is built on a 'power spot' - the hermitage of Kuba Sivichai (the revered monk who founded the famous Doi Suthep temple).

 (nice layout in the shadows of Thailand tallest mountain)

 Chiang Mai Inthanon Golf Course & Nature Resort is a 2009 built course south of Chiang Mai and surrounded by tropical fruit orchards.
-The Chiang Mai Inthanon golf course hilly design, varied layout of holes, and condition of the Bermuda grassed course are good.
+The Chiang Mai Inthanon golf course rugged design, various layout of holes, and condition of the Bermuda grassed course are excellent.
 Golfers get the feeling of being in a natural setting with clean mountain air.

 (outstanding course with many challenging holes and scenic views)